Balamanikandan32/NetflixGPT/README.md

 - update displayname and profile picture (firebase update profile)
 - If user not logged in redirect /browse to login page and if user logged in redirect login page to browse page
 - unsubscribed to ononAuthStateChanged
+- login to TMDB website and generated access token
+- get data from TMBD now playing movies
+- create Movieslice and update store with movie data
+- Fetch data fro trailer video
+- update store with trailer data
+- custom hooks for nowplayingmovie and movietrailer
+- Embedded youtube video and make it autoplay and mute

 # Features